Home Nonprofits Grants How to Apply

 2. Determine the grant program(s) you will apply to.

-Grant Opportunities and Deadlines – This page provides an overview of the available grants and includes links to detailed pages for each grant opportunity.
-These pages contain grant applications and forms.
-We encourage you to review the grant guidelines, application and scoring tools to help you determine if your project matches the grant criteria.
+Grant Opportunities and Deadlines – This page provides an overview of the available grants and includes links to each opportunity.
+We encourage you to review the grant guidelines, application, and scoring tools for specific grants programs to determine if an intended request matches the grant criteria.
+These pages also contain examples of the online grant applications and templates for required forms.

 6. Please contact us if you have any questions.